Note: This article was updated on Dec. 6, 2019 to reflect changes in work search requirements.

-You are required to make a good faith effort to seek work each week you claim benefits, even if you are employed part time.
-We require at least two employment contacts per week.
+You are required to make a good faith effort to find employment each week you claim benefits, even if you are employed part time.
+We require at least two employment contacts or work search activities per week.

 Never assume that you are not required to look for work.